Timer#

 • reset – Resets the timer to zero.

-• time – Returns the elapsed time since the project started.
+• time – Returns the current elapsed time of the timer.

 • event – Calls a function after a specified number of milliseconds, with optional arguments.